 Applicants who are applying with HND or HNC qualifications will only be considered for entry to the first year of an Oxford degree.
 Candidates should ensure that their reference is given by a tutor from the HND or HNC course, and that they provide details of all their modules and grades in the UCAS application.
 The University will expect a candidate to be achieving at the Distinction level (grade A in Scotland).

 Students with the International Baccalaureate Diploma are our second largest group of applicants and students, after those with A-levels, and we welcome applicants with this qualification.
-We would expect students to achieve 38–40 points, depending on the course, including core points, with 6s and 7s in the higher-level subjects.
+We would expect students to achieve a total score of 38, 39 or 40 points, depending on the course, including core points, with 6s and 7s in the higher-level subjects.
 Each course page gives details of the specific requirements.

 Further details about different international qualifications can be found on the international qualifications page.